-NIDA International fellows are trained in U.S. research methods and prepared to collaborate with drug abuse scientists from around the world.
-Click on the push pins within a country to find the names of individual fellows.
-Names link to the fellow's journal articles indexed in PubMed.
+NIDA international fellows are trained in U.S. research methods and prepared to collaborate with drug use and addiction scientists from around the world.
+Click on the pushpins within a country to find the names of individual fellows.
+Names link to the fellow’s journal articles indexed in PubMed.

 - NIH Grants Process Overview

-The National Institutes of Health (NIH) Office of Extramural Research describes the steps researchers must take to plan, write, submit, revise, and resubmit a grant application.
+The NIH Office of Extramural Research describes the steps researchers must take to plan, write, submit, revise, or resubmit a grant application.
 Resources for each step of the process provide guidance from NIH experts that can help maximize your understanding of the grants process and help you submit a successful grant application.

 - NIH Center for Scientific Review (CSR)

-Provides tips for grant applicants and reviewers, describing the role of CSR in the National Institutes of Health funding process.
+Provides tips for grant applicants and reviewers, describing the role of CSR in the NIH funding process.